searke/TemplateTesting/README.md

 IDs for every test. testingAssertions do a number of things to make life easier.

--   Non-roman and accented characters are Transliterated to ASCII.
+-   Non-roman and accented characters are transliterated to ASCII.
 All elements of the "ID" that wouldn't be suitable for "TestID" in our testing system are converted or removed.
 -   "ID" can be given as a list.
 All the elements of the list will be